Group Worksheets in Excel (Table of Content)

 Now apply a formula for comparing the data present in column E and column F and drag in all the rows as shown below.

-Now for Ungrouping the worksheets, select all the sheets by pressing and holding Ctrl and select the sheet or right click on any sheet and select All Sheets, Then again right click on any of the sheets as shown below.
+Now for Ungrouping the worksheets, select all the sheets by pressing and holding Ctrl and selecting the sheet or right click on any sheet and selecting All Sheets; then again, right-click on any of the sheets shown below.

 This will ungroup the selected worksheets.

 Pros of Group Worksheet

 - It saves time by not doing the same task in multiple sheets.